OCLC-Developer-Network/devconnect_2018_wikibase/README.md

 ### Install Docker

-Update installed packages
+* Update installed packages

-`sudo yum update -y`
+..`sudo yum update -y`

-Install the most recent Docker Community Edition package. sudo yum install -y docker
+* Install the most recent Docker Community Edition package.
+..`sudo yum install -y docker`
-•	Start the Docker service.
+* Start the Docker service.
-  sudo service docker start
+..`sudo service docker start`
-•	Add the ec2-user to the docker group so you can execute Docker commands without using sudo. sudo usermod -a -G docker ec2-user
+* Add the ec2-user to the docker group so you can execute Docker commands without using sudo.
+..`sudo usermod -a -G docker ec2-user`
-•	Log out and log back in again to pick up the new docker group permissions.
+* Log out and log back in again to pick up the new docker group permissions.
-•	Verify that the ec2-user can run Docker commands without sudo. docker info
+* Verify that the ec2-user can run Docker commands without sudo. docker info

 ### Install docker-compose